Liquid Cheese Sauce

 If you know me, you know that I love liquid cheese sauce.
 I like it with chips, on nachos, and on sandwiches, and I am a sucker for a good soft pretzel with liquid cheese sauce.
 Recently, I’ve discovered how to make this delicious sauce.
 After some trial and error, I’ve learned that the secret to silky-smooth liquid cheese sauce isn’t more stirring or different cheeses – it’s chemistry.
 This recipe uses a simple chemical reaction to create restaurant-quality cheese sauce every time.
-This method will be a game-changer if you have ever had grainy, separated cheese sauces.

 Key Ingredients Deep Dive